 Renowned U.S political scientist, academic, activist and author, professor Norman Finkelstein, met up with Renegade Inc. to discuss whether there is any substance to all of these allegations or has anti-Semitism been weaponized by Corbyn’s opponents for their political gain?

-Given that his primary fields of expertise are the Israeli-Palestine conflict and the politics of the Holocaust, professor Norman Finkelstein is ideally placed to comment on the supposed anti-Semitism crisis currently affecting the UK Labour party.
+Given that his primary fields of expertise are the Israeli-Palestine conflict and the politics of the Holocaust, Professor Norman Finkelstein is ideally placed to comment on the supposed anti-Semitism crisis currently affecting the UK Labour party.
 Indeed, Finkelstein says that the focus of his attention at present relates to the way the Labour party leader Jeremy Corbyn’s historical support of the Palestinian cause reflects more widely his support for issues likely to challenge the existing political status quo while offending the establishment media and political class – the “British elite and Jewish community in the UK.”
 These are the people who stand to benefit from the said status quo.

 Corbyn holds out the promise of real change in British society.
 For those who are comfortable with [this state of affairs]… Corbyn poses a real threat

-More specifically in relation to Israel, Finkelstein sees the establishment attacks on Corbyn as part of an historical phenomenon.”Since the 1970s, every time Israel faces a public relations debacle they start up with what’s called the new anti-Semitism”, says Finkelstein.
+More specifically in relation to Israel, Finkelstein sees the establishment attacks on Corbyn as part of a historical phenomenon.”Since the 1970s, every time Israel faces a public relations debacle they start up with what’s called the new anti-Semitism”, says Finkelstein.
 The latest incarnation is outlined here.

 According to Finkelstein, the form this latest phase has taken is unprecedented: